Lexus: 2010s–2020s: Recent developments

 In January 2012, the marque began sales of the fourth generation GS line, including GS 350 and GS 450h variants, as well as a lower-displacement GS 250 model for select markets.
 In April 2012, the sixth generation ES line, including ES 350 and ES 300h variants, debuted at the New York International Auto Show.

 In April 2014, Lexus unveiled the five-seater NX crossover.
 The vehicle features a very first for a Lexus vehicle: a turbocharger.
 Its nomenclature is denoted as the 200t.
 In August 2014, Toyota announced it would be cutting its Lexus spare parts prices in China by up to 35 percent.
 The company admitted the move was in response to a probe foreshadowed earlier in the month by China's National Development and Reform Commission of Lexus spare parts policies, as part of an industry-wide investigation into what the Chinese regulator considers exorbitantly high prices being charged by automakers for spare parts and after-sales servicing.

 In March 2016, Lexus announced that it will be producing a new flagship vehicle: the two-door LC 500.
 The vehicle will be produced for late 2017 in a V8 version putting out 467 horsepower.
 The LC 500h, a V6 hybrid variant, could potentially become available in late 2017 or early 2018.

-In April 2019, Lexus announced that a rebadged limousine version of the third-generation Alphard would be sold as the Lexus LM.
+In April 2019, Lexus announced that a rebadged limousine version of the third-generation Toyota Alphard would be sold as the Lexus LM.
 It was also announced that Lexus would finally enter the market in Mexico in 2021 with some of the vehicles in their lineup.
-In October 2019, Lexus announced that it will be launching the brand's first all-battery electric vehicle in 2020.
+In October 2019, Lexus announced that it will be launching the brand's first all-battery electric vehicle in 2020, which is the UX 300e.
+In June 2023, Lexus introduced its first vehicle in the B-segment, the LBX, which went on sale in Europe, Japan, Australia and Southeast Asia.